ptim/local-proxy/readme.md

 ### `-f`, `--files`

-Proxy (and watch) files matching this minimatch pattern.
+Proxy (and watch) files matching this glob pattern.

 Defaults to `**/*.css` - any CSS file below the current directory.